The town of Romeo and Juliet

 The Republic of Venice

-The town of Verona was also the place of birth of one of the most important painters of the renaissance.
+The town of Verona was also the place of birth of one of the most important painters of the Renaissance.
 His name was Paolo Veronese.

-And just below there are some proposals for the day excursion in one of the most important art cities:
+Just below there are some proposals for the day excursion in one of the most important art cities: